Welcome to

 About me - here I reveal who I am and present some basic personal information about me and my project.

-At the bottom of each page, there is a contact form and an invitation to join my mailing list so you can send me messages or be alerted to new features on this website.
+At the bottom of this page, there is a contact form and an invitation to join my mailing list just in case you might feel like sending me a message or wish to be alerted to new features on this website.